New York Aikikai

 New York Aikikai has been a center for this beautiful martial art for more than fifty years.
 For their community to continue to thrive and to adhere to city regulations, their school needs a variety of improvements.
 We saw the need for a capital campaign, but first, we knew it was essential to establish a fundraising base.

-In the middle of laying this foundation, the aikido community had a great loss: the first chief instructor of the New York Aikikai passed away in early 2023.
+In the middle of laying this foundation, the aikido community experienced a great loss: the first chief instructor of the New York Aikikai passed away in early 2023.
 Fundraising generally and capital campaigns specifically are deeply linked to who a community is, who they have been, and who they are becoming.
 Grief, of course, plays a part in all of this.
 We walked alongside leadership as they navigated reflections on their community’s identity, and helped them strengthen their bonds with each other as they moved into a new era.

 When we first started working with the New York Aikikai, there wasn't a history of strong annual campaigns.
 When done well, annual campaigns thread the needle between donors motivations and giving, and also train leadership to communicate, organize and ask.
 Annual campaigns train fundraising muscles for capital campaigns.
-Prior to the capital campaign, we ran two annual campaigns.
+Prior to launching a capital campaign, we ran two annual campaigns.

-Phase II: Feasibility study
+Phase II: feasibility

 On the heels of the pandemic, we conducted a feasibility study, which continued to thread the needle between motivation and giving.
-We communicated the great care that this community has for each other through a case statement, interviewed individuals throughout the world, received surveys and made recommendations not only for an appropriate goal and timeline, but also for necessary changes in infrastructure to ensure long-term success.
-From this, in concert with the annual campaign, we helped onboard a new database, procedures for thanking, and more regular communication and transparency.
+We communicated the great care that this community has for each other through:

-Phase III: Solicitation
+Phase III: solicitation

 As we were preparing to begin the solicitation portion of the campaign, the school’s beloved chief instructor and leader Yoshimitsu Yamada Sensei passed away.
 After a few months of adjusting to the new normal and hosting a memorial service that drew people from all over the world, we started up again.